-- 1. Program Participation - a.
+1. Program Participation

+- a.
 What were the characteristics of participating customers?
 How many projects were completed?
 By how many different customers?
 What types of projects? - b.
 Did customer participation meet expectations?
-If not, how different was it and why? - 2.
-Program Design and Implementation - a.
+If not, how different was it and why?

+2. Program Design and Implementation

+- a.
 Did the program as implemented change compared to PY6?
 If so, how, why, and was this an advantageous change? - b.
 What implementation challenges occurred in PY7, and how were they overcome? - c.
-What changes could the program make to improve the customer experience and generate greater energy savings? - 3.
-Participant Experience and Satisfaction - a.
+What changes could the program make to improve the customer experience and generate greater energy savings?

+3. Participant Experience and Satisfaction

+- a.
 How satisfied were participating customers with different aspects of their participation in the program? - b.
-How did participants become aware of the program? - 4.
-Non-Participant Awareness and Barriers - a.
+How did participants become aware of the program? - c.
+What changes would participants suggest to improve the program?

+4. Non-Participant Awareness and Barriers

+- a.
 What was the level of program awareness and familiarity among key sectors targeted by the program? - b.
-What was the level of knowledge of and attitude toward energy efficiency among nonparticipants? - c.
-What were the barriers preventing customers from participating in the program? - 5.
-Lighting Distributor Trends - a.
+What was the level of knowledge of and attitude toward energy efficiency among non-participants? - c.
+What were the barriers preventing customers from participating in the program?

+5. Lighting Distributor Trends

+- a.
 What was the availability of T-12 linear fluorescent bulbs through local lighting distributors? - b.
-Were lighting distributors familiar with the ActOnEnergy C&I programs?
+Were lighting distributors familiar with the ActOnEnergy C&I programs? - c.
+What was the availability of LED lighting technologies (lamps and fixtures)?

-c.
+d.
 Did the program have any effect on their sales and stocking practices of high efficiency lighting?